La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 2. Disable the TCS: This prevents the system from unnecessarily limiting power.

-3. Switch to manual mode: To prevent gear changes while climbing.
+3. Switch to manual mode: To prevent gear changes during the climb.

-4. Maintain stable RPMs: Keep a constant engine speed throughout the climb.
+4. Maintain stable RPM: Keep a constant engine speed throughout the climb.

-5. Loss of traction?: Don’t let off the accelerator!
+5. Loss of traction?: Don't release the accelerator!
 Keep going to allow the limited slip differential (LSD) to do its job.
 Momentum is crucial here!

-6. A bit of skidding?: No panic, as long as you maintain control.
+6. A bit of slipping?: No panic, as long as you keep control.

 With this method, you will maximize your chances of conquering any slope. 🚀